Mauricio (footballer, born 1987)

-Mauricio Correa da Luz (莫斯奧; born 7 May 1987), simply known as Mauricio, is a former Brazilian professional footballer who played as a defender.
+Mauricio Correa da Luz (莫斯奧; born 7 May 1987), simply known as Mauricio, is a Brazilian professional footballer who plays as a defender for Hong Kong Premier League club Sha Tin.

 Career

 Born in Brazil, Mauricio arrived in Hong Kong in 2012 after signing with Tuen Mun.
 After a couple of seasons, he moved to newly promoted Hong Kong Premier League side Wong Tai Sin.

 In July 2015, Mauricio was signed by fellow HKPL club Rangers.
 On 27 September, he fractured his right toe against Pegasus and was ruled out for a minimum of nine weeks.
 Mauricio made his return on 18 February 2016 in a friendly against Japanese club FC Ryukyu.
 On 28 February, after scoring an equalizing goal against Kitchee, Mauricio removed his kit during the celebration.
 Having already received a yellow card earlier in the match, he was given a second yellow and sent off.
 Rangers director Philip Lee heavily criticized Mauricio for his behaviour and his contract with the club was terminated shortly after.

 On 4 January 2018, Mauricio rejoined Rangers after two and a half years away from the club.